Up to $5 million to support Western Australian sheep producers and supply chain businesses to adjust to the phase-out of live sheep exports by sea.

 Organisations eligible for Supply Chain Capacity Program support

-- Hold an ABN and be GST-registered.
+- Hold an ABN and be registered for GST.

-- Intend to deliver their project by 30 June 2028.
+- Deliver the project by 30 June 2028.

 Supply Chain Capacity Program assessment criteria